cosmos72/schemesh/README.md

 ## TO DO

-* fix (sh-read...) exception while parsing "#!/some/absolute/path" at the beginning of input
 * fix hang in {history | foo} due to builtins being fully executed when they start: pipe fd becomes full and blocks further writes, preventing builtin "history" from finishing and causing a deadlock: "foo" is never started.